Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

 where $r_i^{(k)}=x_{i,1}^{(k)}\delta^{(k)}_1$ is regarded as an approximation error.
 A natural moment condition for identifying $\beta^*_1$ is to solve the equation (in $\alpha$)

-The high-dimensional nuisance parameter $\bw_{-1}^{(k)}$ will bring trouble for identifying $\beta^*_1$, since the first-order derivative of \eqref{moment condition} with respect to this nuisance parameter at $\alpha=\beta^*_1$ is non-zero:

-If conducting valid inference on $\beta^*_1$ directly with moment condition \eqref{moment condition}, the estimator for $\bw_{-1}^{(k)}$ needs to converge faster than $1/\sqrt{n_k}$, which is difficult to achieve in theory.
+The high-dimensional nuisance parameter $\bw_{-1}^{(k)}$ will bring trouble for identifying $\beta^*_1$, since the first-order derivative of \eqref{moment condition} with respect to this nuisance parameter at $\alpha=\beta^*_1$ is non-zero.
+If conducting valid inference on $\beta^*_1$ directly with moment condition \eqref{moment condition}, the estimator for $\bw_{-1}^{(k)}$ needs to converge faster than $1/\sqrt{n_k}$, which is difficult to achieve.
 To address this problem, we adopt the Neyman orthogonality to make the moment condition immune to the first-order error from the nuisance estimator.
 The technique is based on the linear projection of the regressor of interest $x_{i,1}^{(k)}$ on the $\bx^{(k)}_{i,-1}$ weighted by the $\tau$-th density $f_i^{(k)}$:

 where the coefficient $\btheta_0^{(k)} \in \arg \min_{\btheta} \mathbb{E} \sum_{i=1}^{n_k} [f_i^{(k)} x_{i,1}^{(k)} - f_i^{(k)} ( \bx^{(k)}_{i,-1} )^{\top} \btheta ]^2$, satisfying the relationship $\mathbb{E}\sum_{i=1}^{n_k}[ f_i^{(k)} \bx^{(k)}_{i,-1}v_{0i}^{(k)}]=0$.
 We then construct the orthogonal score function